Ralith/hecs/README.md

 ### Why Not ECS?

+hecs strives to be lightweight and unobtrusive so it can be useful in a wide range of applications.
+Even so, it's not appropriate for every game.
+If your game will have few types of entities, consider a simpler architecture such as storing each type of entity in a separate plain `Vec`.
+Similarly, ECS may be overkill for games that don't call for batch processing of entities.

-An ECS world is not a be-all end-all data structure.
+Even for games that benefit, an ECS world is not a be-all end-all data structure.
 Most games will store significant amounts of state in other structures.
 For example, many games maintain a spatial index structure (e.g. a tile map or bounding volume hierarchy) used to find entities and obstacles near a certain location for efficient collision detection without searching the entire world.

 If you need to search for specific entities using criteria other than the types of their components, consider maintaining a specialized index beside your world,